 Under Dr. Lubaroff’s leadership, the UCF Bands have further developed a national and international presence through featured performance, recording, commissioning and collaboration, special events, and partnerships and exchanges.
 The UCF Wind Ensemble performed as a featured ensemble at the 2020 Southern Division Conference of the College Band Directors National Association, a program that included the world premiere of John Frantzen’s Double Concerto for Solo Violin, Solo Cello & Wind Ensemble.
-In the fall of 2018, the Wind Ensemble also released a commercial recording of Anthony Di Lorenzo’s Zodiac Concerto under the Flying Horse Records label, and in the Spring of 2022 they will premiere Zodiac Concerto II, by Jim Stephenson, releasing a recording commercially in Fall, 2022.
-Dr. Lubaroff and the UCF Wind Ensemble have collaborated with composers and guest artists including Jim Stephenson, Scott McAllister, Andrew Boysen, Jr., William Caballero, Roger Oyster, amongst others.
+In the fall of 2018, the Wind Ensemble also released a commercial recording of Anthony Di Lorenzo’s Zodiac Concerto under the Flying Horse Records label, and in the Spring of 2022 they premiered Zodiac Concerto II, by Jim Stephenson, recording commercially released in 2023.
+Dr. Lubaroff and the UCF Wind Ensemble have collaborated with composers and guest artists including Jim Stephenson, Scott McAllister, Andrew Boysen, Jr., William Caballero, Roger Oyster, Demondrae Thurman, amongst others.
 Since 2018, the UCF Bands have implemented special events designed to support music education in Florida and the Southeast, annually, including the UCF Conductors Symposium, Knights Rising High School Honor Band, and the Music for All UCF-Orlando Concert Band Invitational.
 Beginning in 2018, Dr. Lubaroff also developed international partnerships and ongoing exchange relationships with the College of Music at Mahidol University, in Salaya (Bangkok), Thailand, and the School of Music at Yonsei University, in Seoul, South Korea.